rohitpandey20/Schoolwebsite/README.md

 # Schoolwebsite
-Understood.
-Here is the revised README file that reflects setting up and running the project, considering the project has already been created and deployed on Netlify:
+Here is the  README file that reflects setting up and running the project, considering the project has already been created and deployed on Netlify:

 ---